kurtosis-tech/kardinal-playground/README.md

 1. 🔎 Final graph check
     - Return to the dashboard one last time
-    - Observe that the environment has been cleaned up and returned to its original state, with only the "prod" namespace visible
+    - Observe that the environment has been cleaned up and returned to its original state, with only the "prod" services visible.

 This guide showcases the power of Kardinal by demonstrating the seamless creation and deletion of a dev environment alongside your production setup.
 You'll experience firsthand how Kardinal enables isolated development without risking production data or disrupting the live environment in the "prod" namespace. 🚀